 The first recorded use of the phrase “it’s not over till the fat lady sings” is believed to be from Ralph Carpenter in the newspaper Dallas Morning News, March 1976.
 To give context for the following quote, a basketball game was being played and the score was tied.
 Commenting on the game, Carpenter stated:

 “The opera ain’t over until the fat lady sings.”

 Since the first recording of this phrase only dates back to the year 1976, it’s origin does not appear to be very old.

 The “Fat Lady” Who Sings

 Opera!
-Upon hearing this five letter word, what springs to mind?
-Probably theatrical performances with lots of singing and music.
+When you hear this five letter word, you probably think of theatrical performances with lots of singing and music.
 However, what about when you think specifically of opera singers?
-For some people, they picture a stereotypical fat lady who wears a horned helmet.
+Some people picture a stereotypical fat lady who wears a horned helmet.
 Why is that?

-It could be due to how opera singers were sometimes portrayed in forms of media we watched while growing up.
-For example, in certain cartoons, an opera singer might be represented exactly as described—an overweight lady with a horned helmet.
+One reason could be because of how opera singers were sometimes portrayed in the forms of media we watched growing up.
+For example, in certain cartoons, an opera singer might be represented as an overweight lady with a horned helmet.
 This kind of imagery can then stick with us when we grow older.
-Of note, this specific representation of the “fat lady” with a horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.
+Of note, this specific representation of the “fat lady” with the horned helmet is believed to be based on Richard Wagner’s “Brunhilde” from the Ring Cycle.

 Are All Opera Singers Fat?

-- I’m losing in this game of Monopoly, but I haven’t given up yet.
+- I may be losing in this intense game of Monopoly, but I haven’t given up yet.
 It ain’t over till the fat lady sings.

 Tip: Use the menu at the top to find the meaning of hundreds of phrases and sayings.